 For all those curious how an inkjet printer works, keep reading.
 This is a practical explanation of what’s actually going on inside an inkjet printer.
-An inkjet printer may have more than 4 colors or print on 36 inch wide paper but the inkjet process is basically the same.
-The printhead will pass over the paper several times spraying tiny amounts of ink, advance the paper a little and repeat the process until the image is printed.
-The ink is designed to dry fast, otherwise it would smear from handling it or the next page coming out of the inkjet printer.
+An inkjet printer may have four, five, six, or more colors.
+It prints on postcards or 36 inch wide paper.
+However, the inkjet process is basically the same.
+The printhead will pass over the paper several times spraying tiny amounts of ink.
+Then advance the paper a little and repeat the process until the image is printed.
+The ink is designed to dry fast.
+Otherwise it would smear from handling it or the next page coming out of the inkjet printer.
 Of course, this also means ink can dry on the printhead from inactivity.
-Which is why it’s a good idea to print a small test pattern using all 4 colors once a week.
+Which is why it’s a good idea to print a small test pattern once a week.

 The ink cartridge is the heart of the inkjet printer works, so deserves a slightly expanded explanation.
 It is comprised of the ‘tank’ and the ‘printhead’.
 The printhead is basically a ribbon cable attached to the bottom of the cartridge with tiny holes in it.
 It continues up the front or side of the cartridge and has contacts for the electrical connection.
 Molded in the plastic are small channels for the ink to flow from the tank to the printhead.
 Inside the printhead are anywhere from hundreds to thousands of holes depending on the printer.
 The more holes better and faster the output.

 Surrounding each hole there is a tiny resistor which produces heat.
 Ink is channeled to each hole.
 When the resistor heats up the ink boils.
 The expansion causes ink to spray out the hole (aka nozzle) and onto the paper.
 This happens very fast since it is a tiny amount of ink heated rapidly.
-Since it is a small amount of ink it takes several passes of spraying ink on the paper to get the desired density.
+Only a tiny amount of ink sprays out.
+It takes several passes of spraying ink on the paper to get the desired density.

 When a nozzle clogs it can leave light streaks in the image.
 Sometimes they can unclog and the streak will go away.
 Other times the resistor has burned out, causing a dead nozzle.
 If there isn’t any ink touching the resistor they will easily burn out.
-Which is why it’s important, if you refill ink cartridges, to refill them before they are completely empty and prime them before use.
-Some inkjet printers will have a nozzle substitution utility which can eliminate the streaks by having other parallel nozzles do double duty.
+If you refill ink cartridges refill them before they are completely empty.
+Also prime them before use.
+Some inkjet printers will have a nozzle substitution utility.
+This can eliminate the streaks by having other parallel nozzles do double duty.

 Noises and Nozzles